smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Each entry in Routes list has semantics of "where to route packet addressed to TARGET-ID".
 In Links list, INTRA-BUS-ID=NULL means that the entry is for an incoming link.
 Incoming link entries are relatiely rare, and are used to specify LINK-DELAYs.

-NEXT-HOP-ACKS is a flag which is set if the nearest hop (over (BUS-ID,INTRA-BUS-ID)) is known to be able not only to receive packets, but to send ACKs back via "bus uni-cast with ACK" SADLP-\* operation; in general, NEXT-HOP-ACKS cannot be calculated based only on bus type, and may change for the same link during system operation; SAMP is built to try using links with NEXT-HOP-ACKS as much as possible, but MAY use links without NEXT-HOP-ACKS if there are no alternatives.
+NEXT-HOP-ACKS is a flag which is set if the nearest hop (over (BUS-ID,INTRA-BUS-ID)) is known to be able not only to receive packets, but to send ACKs back; in general, NEXT-HOP-ACKS cannot be calculated based only on bus type, and may change for the same link during system operation; SAMP is built to try using links with NEXT-HOP-ACKS as much as possible, but MAY use links without NEXT-HOP-ACKS if there are no alternatives.

 TODO: size reporting to Root (as # of unspecified 'storage units', plus sizes of Links entry and Routes entry expressed in the same 'storage units').